 - Rounding out my second year as the lead content producer for Criminal Minds, I have consistently created new, unique, and compelling content.
 This was particularly essential in what we affectionately called “The Month of Moore.”
 In order to take advantage of Shemar Moore’s departure, I created more than a dozen articles about Moore’s character, a fan-favorite, in the month of his leaving the show.
 Click here to see more of my coverage of Shemar Moores’ departure articles.

 - For the second year in a row, I was the lead content producer for The 2017 Victoria’s Secret Fashion Show.
 This year, I created each and every article that appeared on-site, as well as my own original videos.
-In keeping with the company’s All Access initiatives, my diligent work and dedication to the event led to more than 42,000 AA signups.
+In keeping with the company’s All Access initiatives, my diligent work and dedication to the event, in conjunction with exceptional work from other CBS teams, led to more than 42,000 AA signups.
 Click here to see my 2017 Victoria’s Secret Fashion Show articles.

 - The Good Fight: Being entrusted with this year’s biggest initiative: Serving as the lead content producer for our first original series, The Good Fight.
 My intense dedication to the finale of my personal favorite CBS series’ finale, The Good Wife, clearly did not go unnoticed as I was selected to work on our first-ever original series.
 Click here to see my Good Fight articles.